top of page

 The itinerary for the ascent to Makalu Base Camp trek depends on how well you acclimatise to the altitude.
 All the trekkers I met hiked to Makalu Base Camp without having to spend more than 1 night at each location.
 However, some trekkers may need to spend extra nights at Khongma and Langmale Kharka.

+I wouldn't relish an extra night at Khongma as the 2 tea houses there are very basic.
+Also the weather is often bad at Khongma and there aren't any good day hikes.
 There is more to do at Langmale Kharka if the weather is fine.
 It is a cold place to stay in bad weather as they don't light the fire until the late afternoon.

 I was acclimatised before starting the trek but met up with a German trekker who wasn't.
 He didn't have a problem with the altitude until he reached Makalu Base Camp.
 He had a headache soon after arriving there.
 The next day we hiked up to a 5,738 metre high viewpoint and he got a bad headache during the descent.